spencerdixon2/configure-ad/README.md

-Go to the home page of Microsoft Azure and select "Resource Groups" Select "Create resource group"
+Go to the home page of Microsoft Azure and select "Resource Groups."
+Select "Create resource group."
-Fill in the required fields and select "Review + Create" Then select "Create" on the next page.
+Fill in the required fields and select "Review + Create."
+Then select "Create" on the next page.